arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 ### Predicting Sepsis with a Linear Model

+Below is a plot showing (fake) temperature and sepsis data, corresponding to the model we want to run.
+The line overlaid on the plot shows the results of an ordinary linear regression model predicting sepsis from temperature.
+You can read the plot by picking a temperature value along the x-axis, and then going straight up until you hit the regression line and looking across at the y-axis to see what the predicted value for sepsis is at that temperature.

+**What do you notice in the plot?**

+- For example, what are the values of temperature for which the predicted sepsis value is over .5?
+- As a rough guess, what you would you say would be the approximate predicted value of sepsis at a normal body temperature (98.6)?

 ``` -See the R code to generate some fake data
 library(tidyverse)
 # set the random seed so results replicate exactly with the random number generators